DimuthuKasunWP/React-Auth-Code-Grant-Flow-Sample/README.md

   <img src="public/screenshot-1.png" alt="Screenshot">
-# Authorization Code Flow - Sample React Application
+## Authorization Code Flow - Sample React Application

 This application is to demonstrate the Authorization code flow and How to retrieve an access token via Authorization Code grant flow.

-## Setup a New OIDC Application in Asgardeo Console
+### Setup a New OIDC Application in Asgardeo Console with New Customer User Account

 1. Go to [Asgardeo console](https://console.asgardeo.io) and create a new OIDC Application(Traditonal Web Application/Standard Application).
 2. Go to `Protocol` tab in your application configuration page.Select `code` as a Allowed grant type to allow Authorization Code grant in your application.